 Let’s quickly explain a few common features that you want to consider before making final decision

 - Phono pre-amp – all vinyl records need phono pre-amps.
-Entry level turntables often have this built-in.
-Else you have to buy an external phono pre-amp.
+Entry level turntables often have this built-in else you have to buy an external phono pre-amp.
 Good audiophile turntables usually does not come with built-in phono.

 - USB port – this is simply a feature to digitise your vinyl music, ie. record your vinyl to mp3 or other digital format